ISISComputingGroup/lewis-ess/docs/UsageWithPython.md

 ```
 $ pip install -r requirements.txt
 ```

+**NOTE:** If you have not installed EPICS, you need to remove pcaspy from the requirements.txt file.

 If you also want to run Plankton's unit tests, you may also install the development dependencies: